codescape/jira-multiple-subtasks/docs/syntax.md

 #### Label(s)

 By default, newly created subtasks will not have any labels.
-If you want to add one or more labels to the subtask you specify them.
+If you want to add one or more labels to the subtask you can specify them.
 In this example you will create a subtask with the labels `release` and `bugfix` added.

     - A subtask with labels, yeah!
       label: release
       label: bugfix

+#### Component(s)

+By default, newly created subtasks will not have any components.
+If you want to add one or more components to the subtask you can specify them.
+In this example you will create a subtask with the components `backend` and `frontend` added.

+    - A subtask with components
+      component: backend
+      component: frontend

+Please note: If a provided component does not exist it will be ignored.